Empowering Health Volunteers with Data Insights

 “It’s so simple to set up and send links to interested groups with all the data they care about – and for us, we don’t have a ton of technical resources, so to have that security and privacy via Periscope handling our infrastructure is really good,” said Lilienfeld.
 “And whenever there’s any issues, the Periscope team has been really helpful and responsive.
 Even though there’s a big time difference, I know in the evening here I’ll get an immediate response, and otherwise I’ll have the answer I need by the following morning.”

-Moving forward, Lilienfeld is excited about leveraging Periscope Data by Sisense as the production environment for delivering actionable information to a variety of stakeholders.
+Moving forward, Lilienfeld is excited about leveraging Periscope Data as the production environment for delivering actionable information to a variety of stakeholders.
 Currently, Lilienfeld’s team uses Periscope’s integration with Python to regularly build out new apps, chain views together, and link them with Python code.

 “We’re in the process of scaling up our projects to potentially include five times as many volunteers or more in the coming months,” said Lilienfeld.
 “And as we scale the project, the volume of data we collect is going to grow correspondingly.
 Periscope has worked really well for us and it’ll be an important part of our continued growth.”